manpagez: man pages & more

 Without the -p option, fsck audits and interactively repairs inconsistent

-should be noted that some of the corrective actions which are not cor-
+conditions for filesystems.
+It should be noted that some of the correc-

-for the operator to respond yes or no. If the operator does not have
+mined from the diagnostic output.
+If the operator does not have write

 -f Force fsck to check `clean' filesystems when preening.